For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

 The University of Amsterdam (UvA) aims to attract the world’s brightest students to its international classrooms.
 Outstanding students from outside the EU/EEA can apply for an Amsterdam Merit Scholarship (AMS).
-In previous years the Amsterdam Law School could award 2-3 scholarships per year, ranging from € 8000 to € 16.000 per grant.
-The amount available for academic year 2023-2024 is yet to be announced.
+For the academic year 2025-2026, one scholarship will be available.
+The amount is yet to be announced.

 • Deadline

-If you would like to be considered for a scholarship, you will need to have submitted your LLM application (including all required documents) before 1 January.
+If you would like to be considered for a scholarship, you need to have submitted your complete LLM application (including all required documents) before 1 January.
 The deadline for submitting the intake form for the scholarship and all scholarship related documents is 15 January.

 • Requirements